-Resting in the centre of the main island of Honshu, the Central Honshu Mountains, part of the Japanese Alps, boast outstanding beauty.
-These towering peaks dominate the landscape and provide the perfect terrain for outdoor pursuits such as skiing, hiking, and Japan’s favourite hobby – onsen.
+Resting in the center of the main island of Honshu, the Central Honshu Mountains, part of the Japanese Alps, boast outstanding beauty.
+These towering peaks dominate the landscape and provide the perfect terrain for outdoor pursuits such as skiing, hiking, and Japan’s favorite hobby – onsen.

 Where is Honshu Island?